-All appeals must be in writing and submitted within the timelines established by the Appeals Committee.
-All documents and appeal applications will be accepted by U.S. Mail, Express Mail (e.g., Federal Express) or hand delivery in a sealed envelope.
+All appeals must be submitted online at www.sulc.edu/ page/financial-aid-financial-aid-forms within the timelines established by the Appeals Committee.
+All documents and appeal applications will be accepted via Dynamic Forms only.
 Faxes and late separated documents will not be accepted.
 All appeals must be completed by the student.
-Appeals completed by the parents, guardians, friends or other parties on behalf of the student will not be accepted.
+Appeals completed by the parents, guardians, friends, or other parties on behalf of the student will not be accepted.